Associate Professor Philip Turnbull

 Myopia Control Research

-Researching effective myopia management strategies and evaluating clinical interventions to address the growing global myopia epidemic, including foundational work at the Auckland Myopia Control Clinic.
+Researching management strategies and evaluating clinical interventions to address the growing global myopia epidemic.

 Ocular Surface and Dry Eye